Leona Helmsley: Death

-The "Queen of Mean"
+Reputation

-Helmsley acquired the moniker "The Queen of Mean", reportedly inspired after an advertising campaign promoting her as the "Queen of the Palace" of the Helmsley Palace Hotel.
+Helmsley acquired the moniker "Queen of Mean", reportedly inspired after an advertising campaign promoting her as the "Queen of the Palace" of the Helmsley Palace Hotel.
 Helmsley became known by this nickname in the mainstream press.
 Helmsley was known for "tyrannizing her employees".
 Alan Dershowitz, while having breakfast with her at one of the Helmsley hotels, received a cup of tea with a tiny bit of water spilled on the saucer.
 Helmsley grabbed the cup from the waiter and smashed it on the floor, then told him to beg for his job.
 In another account of Helmsley's behavior, she had a barbecue pit constructed for her home.
 The work was performed by Eugene Brennan, a personal friend of Jeremiah McCarthy, the chief engineer of Helmsley-Spear.
-When the final bill came to $13,000, she refused to pay, citing shoddy workmanship.
+When the final bill came to $13,000, she refused to pay, claiming shoddy workmanship.
 When McCarthy pleaded with her to honor the bill, citing the favor done on his behalf and informing her that Brennan had six children to support, Helmsley replied, "Why didn't he keep his pants on?
 Then he wouldn't need the money."